andymikulski/andymikulski.github.io/dev/_posts/2018-10-10-raytracer-art.md

 ## Conclusion

 This was just a brief look at some stills from my time working on a ray tracer for fun.
-Examining the stills to an artistic degree provokes insight and thought into how light and color works all around us.
-It also puts a new spin on the old adage of "it's not a bug, it's a feature!"
+Examining the stills to an artistic degree provokes thought into how light and color works all around us, while putting a new spin on the old adage of "it's not a bug, it's a feature!"
 In the near future, I plan to make another post regarding the deeper technical details of the engine (web workers!), so stay tuned for that.